callmecavs/outset/README.md

 ### Sass

-A custom reset, and mixins.
+A custom reset, and simple mixins.

 * Configured for `rem` (`1rem` = `10px`)
-* Disable transforms and opacity in IE9
+* For IE9 specific styles, chain the `.ie9` class

 ### JS